pmichaillat/economic-slack/syllabus.md

 ### Grading

 Your grade will be based on the quality of the research project and your participation.
-The contribution to the final grade is as follows:
+The contribution to the total grade of 100 points is as follows:

 + Participation: 20 points.
 This is a research-intensive course.
 As such, attendance and participation are key.
-This portion of your grade will be based on your participation in class, participation in the online discussion portal, and response to the quizzes.
+This portion of your grade will be based on your participation in class, response to the quizzes, participation to the [Github discussion portal](https://github.com/pascalmichaillat/macroeconomic-slack/discussions), and general community building.
 + Research project: 80 points.
 The project will be evaluated based on quality of analysis, clarity, and originality.
 The project grade will have the following components:

     - Presentation of project outline: 10 points
     - Presentation of early results: 10 points
     - Presentation of final results: 10 points
     - Final paper: 50 points

-+ Total: 100 points

 Letter grades will be based on your total grade, with the following cutoffs: